Search

 Coworkers

 If you do share your diagnosis with your coworkers, be prepared for different reactions.
 Some may be preoccupied with how your illness will affect them or increase their workload.
 Some may be very supportive and seem to know just what to say and do, while others may struggle to find the words.
 They may feel sad and uncomfortable and be afraid of upsetting you.
-Other still might act overly cheerful and attentive.
+Some people might act overly cheerful and attentive.

 Ask for support if you need it.
 You may be able to receive counselling through an employee assistance program, if your company has one.
 Your human resources department may be able to tell you about other programs or employee benefits that may help you.